A Note on Jing and Li's Type B Quasisymetric Schur Functions: Further properties of quasisymmetric Schur -functions

-Equation \eqref{eq:alternating} gives an alternating expansion of Schur $P$ functions into $\widehat{P}$ functions.
-A consequence of the negative signs appearing in this expansion is that the quasisymmetric $P$ functions lack some of the positivity properties of their symmetric analogues.
-We will first see that they do not have a positive expansion in Young quasischur functions.
+Equation \eqref{eq:alternating} gives an alternating expansion of Schur's $P$-functions into $\widehat{P}$ functions.
+A consequence of the negative signs appearing in this expansion is that the quasisymmetric Schur $P$-functions lack some of the positivity properties of their symmetric analogues.

-For a composition $\beta=(\beta_1,\beta_2,\ldots,\beta_n)$, a \emph{semistandard Young composition tableau} of shape $\beta$, defined in \cite{MR3097867} is a filling of its Ferrers diagram with positive integers satisfying the following properties: \begin{enumerate} \item Each row is weakly increasing from left to right. \item First column is strictly increasing top to bottom. \item If we have cells $C_1$ and $C_2$ labelled $c_1$ and $c_2$ respectively, such that $C_2$ lies in a lower row in the column left adjacent to $C_1$ and $c_1\geq c_2$, then there exists a box $C_3$ on the same row as $C_2$ and same column of $C_1$ whose label $c_3$ satisfies $c_1 > c_3$. \end{enumerate}